Azure-Samples/ms-identity-java-webapi/README.md

 - *Enter_the_Application_Id_here* with the **Application (client) ID**.
 - *Enter_the_Client_Secret_Here* with the **key value** noted earlier.

-#### Register the client web app (java_webapp)
+#### Register the client web app (Java_webapp)

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
-1. Click **New registration** on top.
+1. Click **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
    - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `java_webapp`.
    - Change **Supported account types** to **Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)**.
      > Note that there are more than one redirect URIs used in this sample.
 You'll need to add them from the **Authentication** tab later after the app has been created successfully.
-1. Click on the **Register** button in bottom to create the application.
+1. Click on the **Register** button to create the application.
-1. In the app's registration screen, find the **Application (client) ID** value and record it for later.
+1. In the app's registration **Overview** page, find the **Application (client) ID** value and record it for later.
 You'll need it to configure the configuration file(s) later in your code.
-1. In the app's registration screen, click on the **Authentication** blade.
+1. In the Application menu blade, click on the **Authentication**.
    - In the Redirect URIs section, select **Web** in the drop down and enter the following redirect URIs.
        - `http://localhost:8080/msal4jsample/secure/aad`
        - `http://localhost:8080/msal4jsample/graph/me`
-   - In the **Advanced settings** section, set **Logout URL** to `https://localhost:8080/msal4jsample/sign-out`.

-1. Click the **Save** button on top to save the changes.
+1. Click the **Save** button to save the changes.
-1. In the app's registration screen, click on the **Certificates & secrets** blade to open the page where we can generate secrets and upload certificates.
+1. In the Application menu blade, click on the **Certificates & secrets** to open the page where we can generate secrets and upload certificates.
 1. In the **Client secrets** section, click on **New client secret**:
    - Type a key description (for instance `app secret`),
    - Select one of the available key durations (**In 1 year**, **In 2 years**, or **Never Expires**) as per your security concerns.
    - The generated key value will be displayed when you click the **Add** button.
 Copy the generated value for use in the steps later.
    - You'll need this key later in your code's configuration files.
 This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.
-1. In the app's registration screen, click on the **API permissions** blade to open the page where we add access to the Apis that your application needs.
+1. In the Application menu blade, click on the **API permissions** to open the page where we add access to the Apis that your application needs.
    - Click the **Add a permission** button and then,
    - Ensure that the **My APIs** tab is selected.
-   - In the list of APIs, select the API `java-webapi`.
+   - In the list of APIs, select the API `Java-webapi`.
    - In the **Delegated permissions** section, select the **access_as_user** in the list.
 Use the search box if necessary.
    - Click on the **Add permissions** button in the bottom.